Posted on November 27, 2017 in Alcoholism

 For other people, the risk of being triggered — especially by the scent of the beer, according to recent research — and perhaps ultimately relapsing makes drinking non-alcoholic beer not worth it.
 And remember, despite the label that says non-alcoholic, the beer probably does contain some alcohol.
 It might not be enough to get you drunk, but it may be enough to trigger wicked cravings and send you spiraling into a relapse.

-If you are trying to decide whether non-alcoholic beer is safe for you and your recovery, talk it over with your sponsor or your therapist.
+If you are trying to decide whether non-alcoholic beer is safe for you and your recovery from alcohol abuse, talk it over with your sponsor or your therapist.
 Be honest with yourself and with your support network about what it is you are seeking.
 It might have very little to do with the beer after all.

 Struggling with drug or alcohol addiction?